OctopusDeploy/docs/docs/api-and-integration/octopus.migrator.exe-command-line/migrator-import.md

 This command imports data from an Octopus 3.0+ export directory.

-The export must have been made from an Octopus server running the same release version as the intended import server.
+The export must have been made from an Octopus Server running the same release version as the intended import server.

 Usage: